 Some of the income benefit-related problems people commonly experience include the following.

 - Insurers disputing the severity of your condition or overstating your abilities.

 - Doctors or employers pushing employees to return to work before their condition safely allows.

 - Insurers making mistakes when calculating average weekly wages.

 - Doctors providing too low of a disability rating.

 If you are having problems with your income benefits or have questions about what you are entitled to, we can help.
-Contact a workers’ compensation attorney in Savannah at the Bader Law Firm.
+Contact a workers’ compensation attorney in Savannah at Bader Scott Injury Lawyers.
 Call us at 678-562-5595 and schedule a free consultation at your convenience.